no-garlic/cs50-web/code/8-capstone/README.md

 - requirements.txt
 - try to refactor CSS so it looks less like it was done with gpt
 - update scemantic search when adding a quiz
+- update the migration to add multiple scores for each user
+- login and register forms have too large right padding

 Why more complex: